krymchuk/mypayiq/README.md

-# MyPay IQ - Subscription Management Dashboard
+# mypayIQ - Smart Subscription Management

-A modern subscription management dashboard built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern subscription and payment management dashboard built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features